 This guide does not replace face-to-face advice.
 It is impossible to cover all aspects of this complicated area of immigration law in such a small guide, and as such only the key points are raised.
 Every case is different: it may be that some issues within a particular case are not covered in this guide, or issues covered in the guide are not relevant to an individual case.
 Flow charts and visual aids have been included in the hope that they may provide a clearer explanation of some points, but they are not a complete overview of the entire process.
-For cases not covered by this guide, it is always advisable to seek advice from a person or agency regulated by the Office of the Immigration Services Commissioner (OISC) or Law Society.
+For cases not covered by this guide, it is always advisable to seek advice from a person or agency regulated by the Immigration Advice Authority (IAA) or The Law Society.